hijoput4/SharingWare/readme.md

 3- Where do I download clean games?

-    Use: https://fitgirl-repacks.site/     -since the EMPRESS drama (the only cracker of denuvo), the games shared are mostly LQ indie games.

     https://cs.rin.ru/                     -clean steam files, must apply steam emu; latest downloads/versions and obscure steam games available

     https://www.game-repack.site